so, what’s going on?

 what to see on site

-The bridge was originally built for double track around 1857, although a second line was laid in 1901.
+The bridge was originally built for double track around 1857, although a second line was only provided in 1901.
 It crosses the lane to South Farm and was designated by the S&DJR bridge number 213 Spetisbury Station Bridge.
 It is likely the iron railings on top of the parapets were added during station reconstruction around 1900.

 want to get involved?